-- Spinal arthritis — degeneration of facet joints, where vertebrae meet and articulate
+- Spinal arthritis — degeneration of facet joints, where vertebrae meet and hinge

-- Bulging disc — protrusion of a section of the outer wall of an intervertebral disc beyond its normal boundary
+- Bulging disc — protrusion of a section of the outer wall of a disc beyond its normal boundary

-- Herniated disc — extrusion of the gel-like nucleus material of an intervertebral disc through a tear or crack in the disc’s outer wall
+- Herniated disc — extrusion of the gel-like nucleus material of a disc through a tear or crack in the disc’s outer wall

-- Spondylolisthesis — slippage of one vertebra over another, either because of traumatic injury or degeneration
+- Spondylolisthesis — slippage of one vertebra over another, which can be caused by traumatic injury or degeneration

-The symptoms associated with sciatica, including debilitating hip pain, typically can be managed using pain medication, exercise, stretching, and other conservative treatment methods.
-However, if chronic hip nerve pain persists after several weeks of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using?advanced endoscopic technology.
-Our orthopedic specialists have helped tens of thousands of patients find relief from neck and back pain.
+The symptoms associated with sciatica, including debilitating hip pain, can often be managed using pain medication, exercise, stretching and other conservative treatment methods.
+However, if chronic hip nerve pain continues after several weeks or months of conservative treatment, surgery may become an option.
+If your doctor recommends spine surgery to help treat your hip nerve pain, contact Laser Spine Institute.
+We offer minimally invasive spine surgery that is a safer and effective alternative to traditional open back surgery.^